polaksta/LaTeX/README.md

 *The AGH-UST graphic symbol is proprietary and should not be used outside AGH-UST without permission.*

-*Symbol graficzny AGH jest zastrzeżony i bez zezwolenia, nie powinien być stosowany poza AGH.*
+*Symbol graficzny AGH jest zastrzeżony i bez zezwolenia, nie powinien być stosowany przez osoby i instytucje niezwiązane z AGH.*

 ## Example presentations (in Polish) / Przykładowe prezentacje